open-telemetry/opentelemetry-collector-contrib/connector/spanmetricsconnector/README.md

 Improvements:
 - Added support for OTel exponential histograms for recording span duration measurements.
 - Added support for the milliseconds and seconds histogram units.
 - Added support for generating metrics resource scope attributes.
+Note that this change might result in increasing number of time series when using the `spanmetrics` connector with Prometheus exporters.

 ## Configurations